Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Drawings and diagrams
     + Illustrate an experimental set-up or work-flow;
     + Indicate flow of participants;
-    + Illustrate cause-and-effect relationships or cycles.
+    + Illustrate cause-and-effect relationships or cycles;

-(20:10)
+    + Give a hypothetical model;
+    + Represent microscopic particles or microorganisms as cartoons.

 ### 5.2